This could Be The Best Solar Cooker

 For Preppers And Survival Ever..!!

-Although I do like a nice camp fire, and really enjoy cooking over an open fire, it really isn't a 'time productive' way to prepare a meal.
+Although I do like a nice camp fire, and really enjoy cooking over an open fire, it really isn't a 'time productive' way to prepare a meal when theres so many 'other' thins to be getting on with.

 I know the open camp fire is at the very heart of survival and bushcraft, but sometimes you have just got to move into the 21st century.!

-Hence I decided to try out ( and review ) The Gosun Sport Solar Cooker.
+Hence I decided to try out ( and review ) the GoSun Portable Solar Grill

 Enjoying a nice camp fire.